- Depressive Disorder

 Depressive Disorder

-- Depression is a common mental health condition characterized by persistent feelings of sadness, hopelessness, and a lack of interest or pleasure in activities that were once enjoyable.
-It affects how a person feels, thinks, and handles daily activities, such as sleeping, eating, and working.
+Depressive Disorder, commonly known as depression, is a prevalent mental health condition characterized by persistent feelings of sadness, hopelessness, and emotional distress, along with a loss of interest or pleasure in activities that were once enjoyable.
+It affects individuals across all age groups and can vary in severity from mild to severe.

 Anxiety & Panic Disorders